Damp Specialists for Period & Listed Properties

 1. Penetrating damp from failed external details.

-2. Cement render and pointing trapping moisture.
+2. Cement render and pointing trapping moisture inside the wall.

 3. Internal tanking and waterproof plaster systems.